portugueslab/theknights/README.rst

         import nidaqmx
     except ImportError:
         import theknights as nidaqmx

-to enable testing and continuous integration on machines which do not have NI boards attached.
+The main purpose is to enable testing, development and continuous integration on machines which do not have NI boards attached.
 This package has been developed in the `Portugues lab`_.
-Documentation can be found `here`_.
+Documentation can be found `here`_ .

 Credits
 -------

 The package was created with Cookiecutter_ and this_ template.

 .. _`nidaqmx`: https://nidaqmx-python.readthedocs.io/en/latest/
 .. _`Portugues lab`: http://www.portugueslab.com
 .. _Cookiecutter: https://github.com/audreyr/cookiecutter